 Find out more about the history of the site.

 Once the project has been completed the clock tower will open to the public on a regular basis, giving free access for people to climb it and enjoy the panoramic views across London.

-We will employ a new Learning Officer and a Heritage Officer in early 2018.
-Some existing members of our Greenspace and Heritage teams will also help to run community activities.
+We have already employed a new Learning Officer and a Heritage Officer and some existing members of our Greenspace and Heritage teams will also help to run community activities.

 The presence of these regular site staff and activities being run from the centre will help to deter anti-social behaviour during the day.